ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 This examines the effects of temperature and size on CTmax, along with differences between the salinity groupings.
-Collection temperature and size were both centered and salinity transformed into a categorical variable (“low” salinity as anything below 20 psu, “high” salinity as anything above 20 psu) before model fitting.
+Collection temperature and size were both centered and salinity transformed into a categorical variable (“low” salinity as anything below 15 psu, “high” salinity as anything above 20 psu) before model fitting.
 The model also includes random intercepts for each site and random slopes for collection temperature (i.e. - variation in the acclimation capacity of CTmax).
-A random intercept for season is also included.

-Collection temperature and body size both had a significant effect on CTmax, but salinity type did not.
-The overall effect of temperature suggests an increase in CTmax of 0.17°C per °C increase in collection temperature (i.e. - an ARR value of 0.17), while increasing body sizes decrease CTmax by -3.17°C per mm (or a decrease of ~-0.317°C per tenth of a mm, which is more biologically realistic for *A. tonsa*).
-While not significant, the model suggests low salinity sites had lower thermal limits by ~0.7°C.
+All three factors (collection temperature, body size, and salinity type) had a significant effect on CTmax.
+The overall effect of temperature suggests an increase in CTmax of 0.21°C per °C increase in collection temperature (i.e. - an ARR value of 0.21), while increasing body sizes decrease CTmax by -3.21°C per mm (or a decrease of ~-0.321°C per tenth of a mm, which is more biologically realistic for *A. tonsa*).
+The model suggests copepods from low salinity sites had lower thermal limits than copepods from high salinity sites by ~1.7°C.

 ``` r